 Oversight to protect animals

-The IACUC reviews all WSU research and teaching protocols that involve live vertebrate animals.
+The IACUC reviews all WSU research and teaching activities involving live vertebrate animals.
 These studies must have the IACUC’s approval before they can begin.

-It also has the authority to do the following:
+It also has the responsibility to do the following:

 - Inspect animal housing facilities